134th Fighter Squadron: Vermont Air National Guard

-The wartime 530th Fighter Squadron was re-designated as the 134th Fighter Squadron, and was allotted to the Vermont Air National Guard, on 24 May 1946.
-It was organized at the Burlington International Airport, Vermont, and was extended federal recognition on 14 August 1946 by the National Guard Bureau.
+The 530th was redesignated the 134th Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized at the Burlington International Airport, Vermont, and was extended federal recognition on 14 August 1946.
+The 134th was the fifth Air National Guard unit to be formed and federally recognized.
+Its primary mission was air defense, with a secondary mission of ground attack.
+It also had an emergency rescue responsibility, using a Douglas C-47 Skytrain equipped with rubber ife rafts and maintained a crash rescue boat on Lake Champlain.